birobirobiro/awesome-shadcn-ui/README.md

 - [shadcn-linear-combobox](https://github.com/damianricobelli/shadcn-linear-combobox) - A copy of the combobox that Linear uses to set the priority of a task.
 - [magicui](https://magicui.design) - React components to build beautiful landing pages using tailwindcss + framer motion + shadcn/ui
 - [planner](https://github.com/UretzkyZvi/planner) - Planner is a highly adaptable scheduling component tailored for React applications.
-- [shadcn-cal](https://shadcn-cal-com.vercel.app/?date=2024-04-29) - A copy of the monthly calendar used by Cal.com with shadcn/ui, Radix Colors and React Aria
+- [shadcn-cal](https://shadcn-cal-com.vercel.app/?date=2024-04-29) - A copy of the monthly calendar used by Cal.com with shadcn/ui, Radix Colors and React Aria.
+- [shadcn-ui-sidebar](https://github.com/salimi-my/shadcn-ui-sidebar) - A stunning and functional retractable sidebar for Next.js using shadcn/ui complete with desktop and mobile responsiveness.

 ## Apps